Project Accounting: A Complete Guide to Mastering Project Finances

 In short, this method helps break down profitability into different aspects to help businesses get a better understanding of their financial health.

-Another popular technique is to calculate your Return on Investment (ROI), or how quickly your investment will bring benefits.
+Another popular technique is calculating ROI for a project, which tells you whether your investment will bring benefits.
 However, ROI analysis often leaves out some critical questions, such as the funding source, the cost of raising that capital, and how risky the project is.

-To be able to address the effects of a project on financials, it’s important to consider the cost of your project in relation to projected benefits to revenue.
+To be able to address the effects of a project on financials, it’s important to consider the cost of your project in relation to projected benefits to revenue (head over to our comprehensive guide to learn more about the project management budgeting methods).

 Takeaway: Mastering Your Project Accounting